 Creating Exposure through the Arts (C.E.A.) is a non-profit located in Charlotte, North Carolina designed to educate and mentor youth by creating opportunities of exposure through the arts.
-Young artists we learn to be proficient in their craft under the supervision of professionals and volunteers.
+Young artists will learn to be proficient in their craft under the supervision of professionals and volunteers.
 After-school programs are conducted in various locations with local non-profit organizations (i.e. YMCA, Police Athletic League, Arts & Science Council, Charlotte Mecklenburg Library, Mecklenburg County Park and Recreation Centers).

 C.E.A will empower, educate youth and create opportunities for artists to develop their talents while exposing them to new experiences and providing a vehicle of expression for a diverse group of individuals to showcase, preserve, cultivate and promote artistry.

 C.E.A. will work with youth to develop their talents in various genres of the arts and showcase these abilities locally and nationally as we provide a vehicle to expose them to new experiences.

 C.E.A. will be structured into five youth programs:

 Photography Training: focusing on developing technical photography skills

 Behind the Scenes Project: focusing on developing entrepreneurial skills